Translated by Jay Issei Karslake

 The Tenjin Festival is held to show the prosperity of Osaka and for the people of this city to pray for business prosperity and their health.
 The Tenjin Festival is particularly famous for its grand parade of participants wearing historical garb and elegant boats, flowing down Osaka's Okawa River.

-Continue reading to learn the festival schedule, how to get to Tenjin Matsuri, and what you can enjoy in 2019.
+Continue reading to learn the festival schedule, how to get to Tenjin Matsuri, and what you can enjoy.

 Major events of the 2019 Tenjin Festival schedule are listed below.